cindyyuanjiang/Jupyter-Notebook-Project/README.md

 # Jupyter-Notebook-Project

-## Scripts
+## Part 1: Scripts

-**Converting Jupyter notebooks to python files**

-generate_python_files_from_nbs.js
+The followings are all scripts contained in this folder:

+**1. generate_python_files_from_nbs.js**

 This file takes in a folder path in command line, and generates a python file for each notebook in the folder and saves the python file in the same folder.

-**Generating type inference information from python files**

-generate_json_dictionaries.py
+Example usage: “node generate_python_files_from_nbs.js folder_name”

+**2. generate_json_dictionaries_all_files.py**

-This file takes in a folder path in command line, and generates the type inference information for each python file in the folder and saves the generated json file in the same folder.
+This file takes in a folder path in command line, and generates the type inference information for each python file in the folder and saves the information as a json file in the same folder.

-**Performing static analysis to generate data dependencies and labeling library API calls**

-analyze_notebooks.js
+Example usage: “python generate_json_dictionaries_all_files.py folder_name”

+**3. analyze_notebooks.js**

-This file takes in a folder path in command line, it genrates the data dependency and initial API call labelings for each notebook and saves the information in a txt file.
+This file takes in a folder path in command line, and generates the data dependency information and seed API call labelings for each notebook in the folder and saves the information as a text file in the same folder.

-**Performing propogation algorithm and generating data dependency graphs with cell label annotation**
+Example usage: “node analyze_notebooks.js folder_name”

+**4. generate_graphs_cell_level.py**

 generate_graphs_cell_level.py

-This file takes in a folder path in command line, it performs the propagation algorithm for each notebook and analysis file from the previous result, and outputs the data dependency graph with cell labelings.
+This file takes in a folder path in command line, and performs the propagation algorithm for each notebook using results from “analyze_notebooks.js” and outputs the labeled data dependency graph as a pdf file in the same folder.

-**Report analysis on changes between versions of notebooks**

-run_versions.py

-This file takes in a notebook name and a starting and ending version numbers.
-It performs analysis on the changes from notebook version to version and outputs the analysis report.
+Example usage: “python generate_graphs_cell_level.py folder_name”

+## Part 2: Manually Labeled Notebooks Data

+In the “notebook sample” folder, there are 50 notebooks used for the paper’s accuracy measurement.
+Their corresponding manual labelings are in file “Manual Notebook Labelings.xlsx”.

+## Part 3: Supporting Tools

+We used two off-the-shelve tools in our project - "python-program-analysis" and "pyright".
+We modified their source code, which can be found at https://tinyurl.com/2p8uw4vv.